 Brian Lamb School of Communication

-The Brian Lamb School of Communication continues Purdue’s strong tradition of communication scholarship, providing excellent graduate and undergraduate education while supporting the values of Brian Lamb, which include a commitment to “openness” in communication and public affairs.
-In addition to these commitments the new school is commited to building bridges to the media industry and to partnering with the C-SPAN Archives which are located in Purdue’s Research Park.
+The Brian Lamb School of Communication continues Purdue’s legacy of discipline-shaping communication scholarship, providing excellent graduate and undergraduate education and experiences.
+We strive to live out the values of our school’s namesake, Brian Lamb, including a commitment to openness in communication and public affairs and equitable access to resources, opportunities, and support.

 The Purdue communication tradition reaches back nearly 115 years, but all the while we’ve kept our eyes forward.

 For more than 60 years, students have majored in communication at Purdue, and today we have about 400 students in our undergraduate program.

 Solve today’s problems and prepare for tomorrow’s challenges

 From interdisciplinary collaborations to community partnerships, our faculty and graduate students are dedicated to research that solves today’s problems and prepares us for tomorrow’s challenges that have yet to make themselves known.
 We’re committed to supporting our graduate students and helping them to thrive as they grow into the scholars, educators, and practitioner-leaders who will continue to take giant leaps in communication and organizational development.
 With our undergraduate students, that commitment takes the shape of providing a thorough grounding in theory in line with Purdue’s tradition of excellence, all while curating meaningful applied experiences both in and outside of classrooms, experiences that have real impacts on people and organizations in our community and beyond.
 Outside of our school, we are committed to our campus and local communities, offering support and service through classes, student organizations, research partnerships, and our Purdue Presentation Center.